CGCM070/CGCM070/README.md

 ## Current Projects

 ### Real-Time Messaging Application
-I am developing a real-time messaging application using WebSockets and RabbitMQ.
-The application is built with Spring Boot for the backend and JavaScript for the frontend.
-In the future, I plan to add Spring Security and JWT for authentication.
+I am developing Nexus, an advanced real-time communication and collaboration platform.
+The core of the application uses WebSockets for instant messaging and RabbitMQ for reliable message queuing and distribution.
+The backend is built with Java and Spring Boot, leveraging its robust ecosystem for enterprise-grade applications.

+Key features include:

+1. Real-time messaging across multiple channels and servers
+2. User authentication and authorization (to be implemented with Spring Security and JWT)
+3. A comprehensive notes system with CRUD operations, presented as interactive cards
+4. Task management capabilities integrated within communication channels
+5. User profile management and customization options

+The frontend will be developed using Angular, ensuring a responsive and intuitive user interface across devices.
+Future plans include implementing voice call functionality and advanced search capabilities.

+The application architecture is designed for scalability, with MySQL as the primary database for persistent storage.
+The project aims to provide a seamless, all-in-one solution for team communication, project management, and collaboration in the digital workspace."

-Check out the repository for this project: [RabbitMq_Test](https://github.com/CGCM070/RabbitMq_Test)  (Test Branch)
+Check out the repository for this project: [RabbitMq_Test] (https://github.com/CGCM070/RabbitMq_Test)  (Test Branch, Backend)

 ### Bicycle Sales Website